-Peter studied composition with Eric Sweeney at the Waterford Institute of Technology, Ireland, and with David Horne and Anthony Gilbert at the Royal Northern College of Music in Manchester, England.
-He lived briefly in Germany before moving to the United States to study at Cornell University with Roberto Sierra and Steven Stucky, and he was an exchange scholar at Columbia University, where he studied with Fabien Lévy.
-He has taken part in the Aspen Music Festival and School Master Class Program, the Darmstadt Ferienkurse für Neue Musik, the Irish Composition Summer School, the TACTUS Young Composers’ Forum Belgium, the Weimarer Meisterkurse Kompositions-Workshop, and the Wellesley Composers Conference.
+Peter studied composition at the Waterford Institute of Technology, Ireland, at the Royal Northern College of Music in Manchester, England, at Cornell University in Ithaca, New York, and, as an exchange scholar, at Columbia University, New York.
+His teachers have included Eric Sweeney, David Horne, Roberto Sierra, Steven Stucky, and Fabien Lévy.
+He has taken part in the Aspen Music Festival and School Master Class Program (directed by Christopher Rouse, with Matthias Pintscher), the Darmstadt Ferienkurse für Neue Musik (individual studies and masterclasses with Misato Mochizuki, Isabel Mundry, and Wolfgang Rihm), the Irish Composition Summer School, the TACTUS Young Composers’ Forum Belgium, the Voix nouvelles Composition Session at the Royaumont Foundation, France (directed by Brian Ferneyhough, with Johannes Schöllhorn, and Dmitri Kouliandski), the Weimarer Meisterkurse Kompositions-Workshop, and the Wellesley Composers Conference.
 He has been a fellow at The MacDowell Colony, New Hampshire, a guest artist at Yaddo in Saratoga Springs, New York, and a resident artist at the Tyrone Guthrie Centre at Annaghmakerrig, Ireland.
-In 2013-14, he is a Don M. Randel Teaching Fellow at Cornell University.
+In 2013-14, he was a Don M. Randel Teaching Fellow at Cornell University.
+He lives in Berlin.

 [Click on the red-orange hexagon at the top right-hand side of the page for more options.]